edosyhptra/dicom/README.md

-Sure!
-Here's a draft for your `README.md`:

----

 # DICOM Application

-This application facilitates DICOM operations including SCP, MPPS, and Modality Worklist.
+This application facilitates DICOM operations including SCP, MPPS, and Modality Worklist for SYNGO MR XA50A.

 ## Prerequisites

 To run this application, your PC should have the following installed:
-- Python
+- Python > 3.7
 - Git
-- Python virtualenv
+- Python virtualenv --> you may use venv or conda

 ## Setup